 Some people may wonder, "If I don't have a Guide, how can I take myself out on a Forest Therapy walk?"
-As a beautiful follow-up to last week's post (check it out here), Forest Therapy Guide Nadine Mazzola gives us a glimpse of a first-hand experience of a self-guided walk.
-Nadine explores one of the invitations mentioned last week- 'Notice the Sparkles'- and shares a beautiful story of connecting to the Winter-beauty surrounding her.
+Forest Therapy Guide Nadine Mazzola gives us a glimpse of a first-hand experience of a self-guided walk.
+Nadine explores the invitation - 'Notice the Sparkles'- and shares a beautiful story of connecting to the Winter-beauty surrounding her.
 May Nadine's narrative inspire you to step outside this winter.
 Happy walking!